 Would we do it again?

-There was a demand that we do it again in 2017, but we have decided to leave it for a year and hopefully do it again next year.
+Yes.
+There was a demand that we do it again the next year, but we decided to leave it for a year and do it again the year after that.

 What would we say to other churches who might think of doing the same thing?

 There are practical things such as: a long bar helps good conversations and free beer for those helping clear up makes the end an enjoyable event in itself.
 But much depends on the space you have.
 We have made the original research and feedback notes available below for those who are interested.